msg-systems/jpowermonitor/README.md

 # jPowerMonitor
 JUnit Extension and Java Agent for energy consumption measurement.

+### Description
+The power consumption of Java applications should become measurable, and thus visible, with the help of our tool.
+This library includes an extension for measuring unit tests, as well as a Java agent for measuring any Java applications down to method level.
+The Java agent collects the activity of the application to be measured at regular, configurable intervals.
+The agent takes into account the power consumption provided by the configured measurement tool.
+The CPU usage of the program and the current energy consumption are aggregated and saved in a CSV file.
+The result of the measurement is the power consumption in watt hours or joule.

 ### Prerequisites
 - Tool Open Hardware Monitor is installed: https://openhardwaremonitor.org/downloads/
 - Open Hardware Monitor is configured to start a web server: